vareger/zksync-sdk-dart/README.md

 #### Ethereum client

-For onchain operation in Ethereum network you may create `EthereumClient`
+For onchain operations in Ethereum network you can use `EthereumClient`

 ```dart
 final ethSigner = ...;